cuongvoptn/documents/ReadyTech/debit_success_account_sync.md

         ```
         In which, *access_token* to use login for DebitSuccess CustomerServices.

-  - Step 2: Update status 'Closed' for DebitSuccess Acount.
+  - Step 2: Update status `Closed` for DebitSuccess Acount.
 You send request same as:
     - URL: `https://oc-sbox.debitsuccess.com/CustomerServices/v1.0/accounts/{accountId}/close`
     - Method: `POST`
     - Authorization choosing Bearer Token: Access Token from step 1 Retrieve an access token.